 Therapists like me meet with families all the time.
 However, you don’t have to be a therapist to implement family meetings at home.
 It really is one of my favourite Positive Discipline tools and many of my clients find them helpful and positive.
+Meeting every week through the COVID-19 crisis may be important.
 Here are several benefits and how you can commence implementation straight away.
 You can either read this or listen from my audio ( Nine Minutes)

 The Benefits of Family Meetings